carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 ---
 title: "Introduction to Open Science"
-teaching: 15
-exercises: 0
+teaching: 15 exercises: 0 questions:
-questions:

 - "What is Open Science?"
 - "How can I benefit from Open Science?"
 - "Why has Open Science become a hot topic?"
   objectives:
 - "Identify parts of the Open Science movement, their goals and motivations"
 - "Explain the main benefits of Open Science"
 - "Recognize the barriers and risks in the adoption of Open Science practices"
   keypoints:
 - "Open Science increases transparency in research"
 - "Publicly funded science should be publicly available"

 ---

-Open Science is transforming the way we do research and communicate within the biological research community and society.
 Science works best by exchanging ideas and building on them.
 Most efficient science involves both questions and experiments being made as fully informed as possible, which requires the free exchange of data and information.

 All practices that make knowledge and data **freely available** fall under the umbrella-term of **Open Science/Open Research**.
 It makes science **more reproducible, transparent, and accessible**.
 As science becomes more open, the way we conduct and communicate science changes continuously.

 ### What is the Open Science movement?

 Sharing of information is fundamental for science.
 This began at a significant scale with the invention of scientific journals in 1665.
 At that time this was the best available alternative to critique & disseminate research, and foster communities of like-minded researchers.

 Whilst this was a great step forward, the journal-driven system of science has led to a culture of ‘closed’ science, where knowledge or data is unavailable or unaffordable to many.
 Counter to this ‘closed’ state, Open Science is the movement to increase transparency and reproducibility of research, through using Open Science best practices.

-Helpfully, Open Science is advantageous to all parties involved in science (including researchers, funding bodies, the public, journals, etc...), which is leading to a push for the widespread adoption of Open Science practices.
+Open Science is advantageous to all parties involved in science (including researchers, funding bodies, the public, journals, etc...), which is leading to a push for the widespread adoption of Open Science practices.

-The distribution of science has always been subject to improvement.
+The distribution of knowledge has always been subject to improvement.
 Whilst the internet was initially developed for military purposes, it was hijacked for communication between scientists, which provided a viable route to change the dissemination of science.
 The momentum has built up with a change in the way science is communicated to reflect what research communities are calling for – solutions to the majority of problems (e.g. impact factors, data reusability, reproducibility crisis, trust in the public science sector etc...) that we face today.

-### How to get involved
-Everyone can take up a role in the Open Science movement by adopting a single Open Science practice.
-However, some practices are major drivers and should be considered more impactful.
-One has to consider the moral objectives that accompany the research/publication process: charities/taxpayers pay to fund research, these then pay again to access the research they already funded.
-The goals of Open Science is to make research and research data available to e.g. charities/taxpayers who funded this research.
-COAlition S, a group of national research funding organisations backed by the European Commission and the European Research Council, is a big driver trying to get rid of the paywalls that our research is sat behind.
-They announced Plan S, an initiative to make research publications fully free at the point of access, meaning that all research funded by public funding bodies must be published Open Access from 2021 onwards.
-Large UK funding bodies such as The Wellcome Trust are big supporters of Open Science and many journals are coming out to publicly support Open Science.

 ![Figure 1.
 Open Science Building Blocks](../fig/OpenScienceBuildingBlocks.jpg)

 *After [Gema Bueno de la Fuente](https://www.fosteropenscience.eu/content/what-open-science-introduction)*

 * **Open Access:** Research outputs hosted in a way that make them accessible for everyone.
-Traditionally Open Access referred to journal articles, but now includes books, chapters, images, data sets etc...
+Traditionally Open Access referred to journal articles, but now includes books, chapters or images.

 * **Open Data:** Data freely and readily available to access, reuse, and share.
-Smaller data sets are often hosted as supplemental materials by journals alongside articles themselves.
-However, they could be hosted in more convenient places for better access, larger datasets require dedicated platforms to host them, and larger and larger data sets are being produced, putting demand on data hosting platforms.
+  Smaller data sets were often accessible as supplemental materials by journals alongside articles themselves.
+  However, they should be hosted in dedicated platforms for more convenient and better access.

-* **Open Software:** Software where the source code is made readily available; others are free to use, change, and share.
+* **Open Software:** Software where the source code is made readily available;
+  others are free to use, change, and share.
 Some examples of these including the coding language and supporting software R and RStudio, as well as image analysis software such as Fiji/ImageJ.
-There are many others.

 * **Open Notebooks:** Lab & notebooks hosted online, readily accessible to all.
 These are popular among some of the large funding bodies and allow anyone to comment on any stage of the experimental record.

 * **Open Peer Review:** A system where peer review reports are published alongside the body of work.
 This can include reviewers' reports, correspondence between parties involved, rebuttals, editorial decisions etc...

 > ## Goals of Open Science
 >